 Counseling: Student Support at Brophy

 The Freshman Advisory Program, College Counseling Department and Student Assistance Program, as well as the Academic Resource Center, work collaboratively with teachers and administrators to provide students and parents a network of support during their time at Brophy.
+These efforts are guided and coordinated by Brophy's dean of student support services.

 At the onset of his freshman year, each student will be assigned a freshman advisor.
 The Freshman Advisory Program is designed to provide resources and support that are specific to the variety of transition issues that students experience during their freshman year.
 At the beginning of the sophomore year, each student transitions to a college counselor with whom he will work until graduation.